 The Delivery Method and Strength Matter

-If you’re interested in trying out THC-O-acetate, remember, those effects that you feel are dependent on the same factors that pertain to other cannabinoids.
-In other words, like CBD, delta 8 and other popular hemp derivatives, THC-O will affect you in a way that depends on the delivery method and milligram strength, primarily.
+If you’re interested in trying out THC-O-acetate, remember those effects that you feel are dependent on the same factors that pertain to other cannabinoids.
+In other words, like CBD, delta 8, and other popular hemp derivatives, THC-O will affect you in a way that depends on the delivery method and milligram strength, primarily.
 The milligram strength tells you how many milligrams of pure THC-O are in the product, thus impacting its potency.
-And, as for the delivery method, inhalable products like vape cartridges will produce the fastest, strongest, and most short-lived effects, with edibles being at the other end of the spectrum, producing more gradual and long-lasting effects, along with the notable “body high” that users expect when a cannabinoid is ingested.
+And as for the delivery method, inhalable products like vape cartridges will produce the fastest, strongest, and most short-lived effects, with edibles being at the other end of the spectrum, producing more gradual and long-lasting effects, along with the notable “body high” that users expect when a cannabinoid is ingested.

-Already, we are seeing discussions about THC-O dabs.
+Already, we see discussions about THC-O dabs.
 Dabs are already extremely potent forms of cannabinoids, being concentrates that are flash-vaporized to yield immensely powerful properties that come on almost instantly.
 Because of the highly psychoactive nature of THC-O as it is, we strongly suggest that only experienced THC users explore THC-O dabs, as the high may be somewhat overwhelming to casual or moderate users.

 All THC-based cannabinoids have tolerant-dependent effects.
-This is because of the nature of the endocannabinoid system which utilizes cannabinoids in the hemp plant.
-The more we expose this system to specific cannabinoids, the more it develops a tolerance which means that eventually you won’t get as high off of a small amount of THC.
+This is because of the nature of the endocannabinoid system, which utilizes cannabinoids in the hemp plant.
+The more we expose this system to specific cannabinoids, the more it develops a tolerance which means that eventually, you won’t get as high off of a small amount of THC.

 THC-O is no different.
 One thing that users have told us is that an overall tolerance to THC can result in a higher tolerance to the effects of THC-O. In other words, if you’re already a regular THC user, it’s likely that your first experience with THC-O won’t be as powerful.
 This tells us that THC-O and delta 9 as well as delta 8 THC may be structurally similar enough that they work on the same receptors in the body.

 And, as you use THC-O more frequently, there is a good chance that you won’t get so high off of a tiny amount of the product.
-Ultimately, this is seen as a positive, because it gives you more control over how high you get and can help you avoid getting “too high” simply because your body is not used to these effects.
+Ultimately, this is seen as a positive because it gives you more control over how high you get and can help you avoid getting “too high” simply because your body is not used to these effects.

-So, if you wnat to take THC-O-acetate initially, we suggest going with a low-strength product and consuming only the smallest dosage amount possible.
+So, if you want to take THC-O-acetate initially, we suggest going with a low-strength product and consuming only the smallest dosage amount possible.
 For instance, if you’re buying a THC-O vape cartridge, start out with just one puff.
-Overall, the effects of THC-O can be felt quickly but the peak is a bit more gradual, so definitely wait a while before deciding whether or not you wish to take more.
+Overall, the effects of THC-O can be felt quickly, but the peak is a bit more gradual, so definitely wait a while before deciding whether or not you wish to take more.

 THC-O is a powerfully psychoactive compound compared to all of the other forms of THC which have been widely available on the market.
 This means that you need to be particularly conscious of how much you take, especially if you’re a beginner.
-And, the high has been described as psychedelic and spiritual, meaning that it can affect you in ways that are completely new to your system.
+And the THC-O high has been described as psychedelic and spiritual, meaning that it can affect you in ways that are completely new to your system.
 The key takeaway is that this is a cannabinoid that you want to incorporate gradually to ensure that you always feel in control of the experience that it can provide.